 Winter boots – I’ve tried them all; these are my 4 favorite cold-weather winter boots that have gotten me through some seriously cold winters, snow, ice, and all.
 Plus, my thoughts on warmth, anti-slip ability, and more.

-Now that we’ve lived in North Carolina for nearly four years (!!!), and with several trips up to our house in Maine, and now more recent visits to Boston* for our upcoming move (Still can’t believe we’re going to be New Englanders!), I’ve gotten a pretty good handle on what cold-weather winter boots work … and those that don’t.
+Now that we’ve lived in Boston for several years, and North Carolina for several years before that, plus regular trips up to our family’s house in Maine, I’ve gotten a pretty good handle on what cold-weather winter boots work … and those that don’t.

-Check out our most recent Winter visit to Boston, plus tips on what to do for a long weekend in Boston with kids, here.
+Visiting Boston?
+Check out our tips on what to do for a long weekend in Boston with kids, here.
 And read our big moving announcement, here.

-So naturally, once we moved up to North Carolina, I began my hunt for the perfect winter boots.
+So naturally, once we moved up to North Carolina, and then again to New England, I was forever on a hunt for the perfect winter boots to get myself through each winter.
 I had a few requirements when it came to cold-weather boots – warm, anti-slip (a.k.a., the boots can handle ice), and comfortable.